Oklahoma-Data-Science-Workshop/.github/profile/README.md

 - Agentic programming

-## Oklahoma Data Science Workshop GitHub Organization

-The ODSW provides a platform for scientists to discuss computational tools and share knowledge.

 **What is discussed in the workshop?**
 - Cutting-edge tools and algorithms
 - Published or unpublished results (with appropriate disclaimers)